Sulfuric acid: Acidity

 The product of this second dissociation is SO4(2-), the sulfate anion.

 Dehydration

 Concentrated sulfuric acid has a powerful dehydrating property, removing water (H2O) from other chemical compounds such as table sugar (sucrose) and other carbohydrates, to produce carbon, steam, and heat.
-Dehydration of table sugar (sucrose) is a common laboratory demonstration.
+Dehydration of sucrose is a common laboratory demonstration.
 The sugar darkens as carbon is formed, and a rigid column of black, porous carbon called a carbon snake may emerge.